2018 Russian presidential election: Left Front

 On 2 November 2017, the Left Front headed by Sergei Udaltsov started online primaries for the nomination of a single left-wing candidate.
 Primaries were held in two rounds, the first round took place from 2 to 23 November, and the second round – from 24 to 30 November.

 The first round included 77 candidates, among whom were representatives of various left-wing political parties and organizations, including Pavel Grudinin, Yury Boldyrev, Gennady Zyuganov, Sergey Mironov (who later supported Vladimir Putin), Sergey Glazyev, Zakhar Prilepin, Viktor Anpilov, Valery Zorkin, Zhores Alferov, Sergey Baburin (who later was nominated as a candidate from the party Russian All-People's Union), Natalia Lisitsyna (who was later nominated as a candidate from the Russian United Labour Front), Maxim Suraykin (who was nominated as a candidate from the Communists of Russia) and others.

 Boldyrev and Grudinin made it through to the second round, which was won by Grudinin, who garnered 4,086 votes (58.4%).

 At the end of December 2017, Grudinin was officially nominated as the candidate from the Communist Party.

 Third Force

 The bloc Third Force held primaries among candidates from ten non-parliamentary parties to nominate presidential candidates.
 According to the organizers, the primaries would determine four presidential candidates representing different views.

 The official presentation of the candidates was held on 30 October 2017.
 The candidates included: Andrei Bogdanov, Andrey Getmanov, Olga Onishchenko, Stanislav Polishchuk, Sirazhdin Ramazanov, Ildar Rezyapov, Vyacheslav Smirnov, Irina Volynets and Alexey Zolotukhin.

-However, the block failed to identify a clear winner, then all candidates, except for Olga Onishchenko has declared that they would participate in the elections.
+However, the block failed to identify a clear winner, then all candidates, except for Olga Onishchenko declared that they would participate in the elections.
 Later, however, all of the candidates refused to participate.